Skulptur Projekte Münster: History

 The story of the Sculpture Projects in Münster dates back to the 1970s when George Rickey placed his kinetic sculpture, "Drei rotierende Quadrate" in the German city of Münster.
 At the time there was a significant public outcry against placement of the artwork.
 To address this dissatisfaction and to attempt to bridge understanding about art in public places, Klaus Bussmann (then director of the Westfälisches Landesmuseum in Münster) undertook a series of lectures and presentations in 1977 at the museum.

 It was as an extension of this outreach program that the idea for Sculpture Projects Münster was born with Bussmann and Kasper König (curator at Museum Ludwig) as the project's founders.
 Although protests of the project followed in latter years, the citizens of Münster eventually came to embrace the project, and are quite proud of it today, celebrating its presence in the city, as well as understanding the economical benefit it brings to this rather small college town.
 Some 35 works that premiered at previous Sculpture Projects were subsequently bought by the city.
 The 100-day event has taken place every 10 years since 1977 and is coordinated to occur concurrent with the Documenta exhibition, which takes place in Kassel, Germany, some 200 km or 125 miles away.
 The curatorial committee of the Sculpture Projects rotates with each of its manifestations and is meant to highlight the best example of sculptural artworks and installations from a worldwide selection of artists.
 Each artist then chooses a site in the city, and conceives a work with that site firmly in mind.
 The most recent manifestation of the Sculpture Projects, in the summer of 2007, was co-curated by Brigitte Franzen, Kasper König, and Carina Plath.
 For the first time, the exhibitions extends to the industrial city of Marl in 2017.

-The $650,000 (1987) cost of the show is paid by Münster, the province of Westphalia-Lippe, the state of North Rhine-Westphalia and private funds.
+The $650,000 (1987) cost of the show is paid by Münster, the province of Westphalia, the state of North Rhine-Westphalia and private funds.
 In 1997 more than 500,000 visitors came to Münster to see the work of artists from 25 countries.